cmvandrevala/more-than-equations/content/Computer Science/Labs/payroll.md

 ---
-layout: lab
 title: Payroll
-draft: true
+date: 2025-01-30
+tags: [c-plus-plus, csc-121, csc-214, basic-math]
+description: In this lab you write a program that generates a payroll report based on some inputs from the user.
 ---

 ## 🔖 Background Information

-This problem is available courtesy of {% cite jamesPayrollUs2018 %}.
+This problem is available courtesy of Professor Jason James [@jamesPayrollUs2018].

 ## 🎯 Problem Statement